instantOS/instantos.github.io/youtube/installguide.md

 Shut down the target computer and insert the live medium.
 Next turn on the target computer.
 A lot of new computers automatically boot from a live medium if one is detected.
-If you see a brief status text or the instantOS logo, followed by a welcome screen, you are done with this step.
+If you see an instantOS splash screen, you are done with this step.
 If that's not the case for you continue with the next instruction.
 Most computers have a splash screen that briefly appears before continuing the booting process.
 It usually contains the